What is counselling?

 Hi, I’m Salihan Laugesen , a registered counsellor based in Murrumbateman Specialist Centre.
 I work with adults and teens over 16 who are navigating life’s messiness – whether that’s anxiety, low mood, neurodivergence, trauma, or simply the sense that something just isn’t right.

+I hold a Master of Counselling from the University of Canberra, and I am a Level 2 registered counsellor with the Australian Counselling Association (ACA).
+My approach is informed by current psychological research and integrates evidence-based modalities such as CBT, DBT, ACT, IFS, mindfulness, and creative therapies.
 I’ve created a sensory-friendly therapy room designed with neurodivergent clients in mind.
 I speak both English and Malay, and I bring cultural awareness and sensitivity to working with clients from different backgrounds.

 Whether you’re looking to understand yourself better, move through something hard, or build new ways of coping, I’d be honoured to walk alongside you